astoeckel/led-controller/README.md

 To build a constant current source we need to automate the switching process.
 Given a threshold reference voltage *UTh* the basic idea is to just use a comperator integrated circuit such as a LM339.
 If the measured voltage between IRAW1 in the above schematic and ground is above *UTh*, we switch the transistor on.
 And as soon as IRAW1 falls below *UTh*, we swtich the transistor off.
 Sounds simple enough.

-A slight complication with respect to this approach is that the comperator does not have infinite [common-mode rejection ratio](https://en.wikipedia.org/wiki/Common-mode_rejection_ratio): we are using an n-channel MOSFET as a low-side switch (in other words: the MOSFET switches the connection to ground).
-On the one hand, this renders controlling the MOSFET really simple, since we can just drive it from 3.3V logic circuitry, such as an AVR microcontroller.
+A slight complication with this approach is that the comperator does not have infinite [common-mode rejection ratio](https://en.wikipedia.org/wiki/Common-mode_rejection_ratio).
+Let me unpack this.
+We are using an n-channel MOSFET as a low-side switch (in other words: the MOSFET switches the connection to ground).
+On the one hand, this makes controlling the MOSFET really easy, since we can just drive it from 3.3V logic circuitry, such as an AVR microcontroller.
 On the other hand, low-side switching requires to place the shunt resistor at the high side (close to VCC).
 Correspondingly, the reference voltage UTh and the sense voltage IRAW1 are both close to VCC (e.g. given a 1 Ohm resistor and a threshold current of 1A, *UTh* = VCC - 1V).
 A finite common mode rejection ratio means that comperators (or more general, operational amplifiers) do not work well in practice if both input voltages are shifted by a high common DC bias.
 We need some additional circuitry to shift the voltages towards the operating point of the comperator.

 ![Reference voltage generation and comperator](doc/reference_voltages.png)